patrioticcow/YoutubeVideoControlls/README.md

 I'm not sure why anyone would leave a bad review or anything less then 5 stars.
 This app is FREE and I made it and maintain it in my free time.
 If this app is not for you just uninstall it.

 === PAST RELEASES ===
 v.
+1.2.1
+ - Fuck, I forgot about the Seek fix

+v.
 1.2.0
  - Stable Logarithmic volume
  - Fix fast scrolling volume bug